Royal Gorge Bridge & Park

 Get into the details

-Over 956 feet above the crashing Arkansas River, the Royal Gorge Bridge — one of the world’s highest suspension bridges — connects visitors from one side of the millions-plus-years-old gorge to the other, where even more adventure awaits.
+Located a breathtaking 956 feet above the crashing Arkansas River (291 meters), the Royal Gorge Bridge is one of the world’s highest suspension bridges.
+It’s towering structure is a marvel of engineering that connects visitors from one side of the millions-plus-years-old gorge to one of the coolest parks in the Pikes Peak region.

 Awe is the closest word we can find to describe what you’ll feel as you take in the staggeringly beautiful views of the gorge and the surrounding region.
-You’ll definitely want to bring a camera with extra memory (or film, if you’re old-school) to capture every moment of your trip.
-But the views aren’t the only reason to visit.
+You’ll definitely want to ensure your phone has extra photo storage (or bring a camera with extra memory) to capture every moment of your trip.

-You can bring lunch from home for enjoying at one of the many picnic areas — or you can leave the cooking to the folks at Café 1230 or the Bridge View BBQ (sometimes you can smell that tasty goodness all the way across the bridge!).
-Both have hearty and light options, so no one will leave unsatisfied.
-Oh, and there’s also the Cliff Side patio, where you can enjoy sweet snacks like slushies and cotton candy or adult beverages.
+You can bring lunch from home for enjoying at one of the many picnic areas — or you can leave the cooking to the folks at Café 1230, the Bridge View BBQ, or Grill on the Hill.
+Sometimes you can smell that tasty goodness cooking all the way across the bridge!
+All three have hearty and light options, so no one will leave unsatisfied.
+Oh, and there’s also the Cliff Side patio, where you can enjoy sweet snacks like slushies and cotton candy.

 Head out and make a day of it.
 You won’t be sorry you visited the Royal Gorge Bridge and Park — and you certainly won’t be bored!